Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Client/Server Cost Decomposition

 \subsection{Validation-skewed regime in upper-layer SLH scenarios}

 The next distinct regime is formed by scenarios in which SLH-DSA appears in upper trust layers while the interactive leaf remains ML-DSA.
-These are precisely the cases that incur a visible performance penalty while remaining operationally plausible.
-Their decomposition shows that the penalty is not distributed symmetrically.
+These cases incur a visible performance penalty while remaining operationally plausible, and their decomposition shows that the penalty is not distributed symmetrically.

 For the \texttt{root-SLH / leaf-ML} class, mean client task-clock rises to approximately 1.8708~ms, whereas mean server task-clock rises only to about 1.0364~ms. When normalized by elapsed time, the client contributes approximately 0.8032 of elapsed time in active work, while the server contributes only about 0.3866.
 The mean server/client task-clock ratio falls to approximately 0.5477, and the mean instruction ratio to about 0.4360.